-This Day in History: The indentured servant who became a Signer of the Declaration
+This Day in History: George Taylor, Signer of the Declaration

 On or around this day in 1716, a signer of the Declaration of Independence was born.
-Or maybe his birthday wasn’t in July after all.
-Maybe it was closer to Christmas—or Easter.
-He could have been born in the middle of a rare Irish tornado for all we know.
+Or maybe his birthday wasn’t in March after all.
+Maybe it was closer to Christmas—or summer.

 Almost nothing is known about the circumstances of George Taylor’s birth.

 Isn’t it crazy that we know so little about one of the signers of our Declaration of Independence?
 Yet without the bravery of this man and others like him, America as we know it would never have come into existence.

 Most historians believe that Taylor was born in Ireland, but it’s at least possible that he was born in England.
 He was probably the son of a clergyman; he seems to have been well-educated.
 He became discontent with life in Europe and decided to sail for America.
 Taylor came to our shores as an indentured servant: He otherwise lacked the resources to make the trip on his own.